White piggy bank on a blue background

 This is when you sell a product or service on behalf of another creator and get a cut of the purchase price.

 I would only advise doing this with products or services you’ve tried yourself because if you endorse something that’s not high-quality, it will erode the trust your audience has in your recommendations.
-And that trust is what you rely on when it comes to generating income from your show.

-It’s never worth recommending something just for money because the cut you get won’t be enough to cover the resulting damage to your brand if your audience loses faith in you.
+However, it’s never worth recommending something just for money because the cut you get won’t be enough to cover the resulting damage to your brand if your audience loses faith in you.

 Selling subscription services